Visiting Student

 Payment Plan

-Visit South’s Paying for College Overview Website to learn about key cost, important deadlines, and our funding resources.
+Visit South’s Paying for College Overview Website to learn about key costs, important deadlines, and our funding resources.

 If you have questions on financial aid, contact financialsouth@seattlecolleges.edu.